cortexproject/cortex/docs/apis.md

 Cortex supports the Prometheus' [alerts](https://prometheus.io/docs/prometheus/latest/querying/api/#alerts) and [rules](https://prometheus.io/docs/prometheus/latest/querying/api/#rules) api endpoints.
 This is supported in the Ruler service and can be enabled using the `experimental.ruler.enable-api` flag.

+`GET /api/prom/api/v1/rules` - List of alerting and recording rules that are currently loaded

+`GET /api/prom/api/v1/alerts` - List of all active alerts

 ## Configs API

 The configs service provides an API-driven multi-tenant approach to handling various configuration files for prometheus.
 The service hosts an API where users can read and write Prometheus rule files, Alertmanager configuration files, and Alertmanager templates to a database.